amsokol/openshift-golang-template/README.md

 7. Click `Add Readiness Probe`

-8. Set `Path` to '/healthz' and leave other options with default values
+8. Set `Path` to '/healthz/ready' and leave other options with default values

+9. Click `Add Liveness Probe`

+10. Set `Path` to '/healthz/live' and leave other options with default values

-9. Click `Save` and wait while pod is created
+11. Click `Save` and wait while pod is created

 ## Helper #1 - you can try golang template using S2I:
 ```